DaMalle/AAU_ROB_P2/README.md

 # AAU_ROB_P2
 This repository gives access to the code used in the P2-project at AAU for robotics.
+The goal of this project is to design and build an industrial robot cell which is able to take some plastic parts, a pcb and some fuses for a "smart phone", and assemble them.
+The assembly is determined with a gui, where an user is able to make changes to the configuration.
 ## services
 The service-folder contains the code for running the order_service.py, which is a RESTful API.
 To run the order_service.py, the dependencies written in the requirements.txt file. order_service.py uses the fastapi-library.
 To run it, run the command:
 ```console